Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - General purpose
             - AV2 - Entry level dvlopement and test environment
             - DCsV2 - More secure, latest processor, can protect data while in use
+        - Compute optimized
+            - Higher CPU to memory ratio - good for medium traffic and application servers